 You risk losing part of your grace period if you do not maintain status or complete your study program.
-Your designated school official can provide you more information on how soon you need to depart the country.
+Your designated school official can provide you with more information on how soon you need to depart the country.

 What is a DSO?

-Your designated school official (DSO) is the individual who acts a the intermediary between the student, the school, and immigration agencies.
+Your designated school official (DSO) is the individual who acts as the intermediary between the student, the school, and immigration agencies.
 They can help amend the student’s Form I-20 and register your case on the SEVIS system.

 What happens if I don’t leave after the grace period elapses?

 Suppose you stay in the U.S. past your grace period.
 In that case, you jeopardize your ability to reenter the U.S. on a different visa at a future point since immigration officials will take into account your overstay period.

 Do I have a grace period if I transfer in the middle of the semester?

 If you requested the transfer in the middle of your school semester, you would need to start studying at the new school without a grace period.

 Can I enter and leave the U.S. during my grace period?